harleysherman/employeeTracker/README.md

 ## Description

-- The motivation is to learn to create a note taking app using Express get and post methods.
+- The motivation is to learn to create a mysql database from scratch and use inquirer.
-- The project was built to create a note taking app.
+- The project was built to manage the departments, roles, and employees of the company.
-- The problem this project solves is greater understanding of the use cases of Express.
+- The problem this project solves is to better understand mysql databases and how to use inquirer to make the database dynamic.
-- I learned how to work note taker app to communicate the back end with the front end of the project.
+- I learned how to work with inquirer without express and how to better use mysql database.

 ## Table of Contents (Optional)